What Ranking Factors Are Most Important When it Comes to Law Firm SEO?

 There are three types of search intent:

-- Transactional: The consumer is researching with the end goal of buying something or performing a specific action online (e.g., “Atlanta to Austin flights”).
+- Commercial: The consumer is researching with the end goal of buying something or performing a specific action online (e.g., “Atlanta car accident lawyer”).

 - Navigational: The consumer is looking for a specific website (e.g., “LawRank”).

-- Informational: The user is seeking information to educate themselves on a topic (e.g., “best construction law blogs”).
+- Informational: The user is seeking information to educate themselves on a topic (e.g., “do I need a lawyer after a hit and run”).

 When you know a user’s intent, you can create highly relevant content that gives them exactly what they want.
 If you accomplish this with your content, Google will connect you with more users that fall into your niche.